Practice wildfire safety

 - Clearly mark all driveway entrances with name and address.

-- Plan several escape routes away from your home both by car and
+- Plan several escape routes away from your home both by car and on foot.

 Protect your home